github-linguist/linguist/CONTRIBUTING.md

 We try only to add languages once they have some usage on GitHub, so please note in-the-wild usage examples in your pull request.
 In most cases we prefer that languages already be in use in hundreds of repositories before supporting them in Linguist.

 When adding a new file extension, try to avoid false positives being detected.
-If the extension is already used by other files, the conflict can usually resolved by adding a heuristic rule in heuristics.rb.
+If the extension is already used by other languages, it may be necessary to add samples for those too.
+Hopefully, The samples should provide the classifier with information to resolve the conflict.
+As a last resort, a conflict can be resolved by adding a heuristic rule in heuristics.rb.

 [grammars]: /grammars.yml
 [languages]: /lib/linguist/languages.yml